Transwarp8/ChromeFT8/README.md

 ## Usage

 1. Open a WebSDR in your browser
-2. Tune to an FT8 frequency (e.g., 14.074 MHz USB)
+2. Tune to an FT8 frequency (14.074 MHz) or FT4 frequency (14.080 MHz)
 3. Click the extension icon
+4. Select FT8 or FT4 mode
-4. Click "Start" to begin decoding
+5. Click "Start" to begin decoding

 ## License

 MIT

+Contributions welcome.
+No data collected.